Low-complexity Leakage Minimization Beamforming for Large-scale Multi-user Cell-Free Massive MIMO: Preliminaries

-Although the optimal solution to the problem is independent of the \ac{RX}-\ac{BF}, in practice, they affect a user's \ac{BER}.
+Although the optimal solution to the problem is independent of the \ac{RX}-\ac{BF}, in practice, they affect the \ac{BER} experienced by users.
 Therefore, for completeness, we adopt the MMSE-based receive beamforming solution as in \cite{FritzscheWCNC2013}

 with $\mathbf{F} = \mathbf{V}\mathbf{V}^{\mathrm{H}} \in \mathbb{C}^{N \times N}.$